 - Changing your pricing structure and finances or budgets to remain competitive and successful

-- Improving your workplace culture, for example adapting to changes in staff numbers or structure and offering flexible employment to adapt to changes in people’s lives
+- Improving your workplace culture.
+For example, adapting to changes in staff numbers/structure and offering flexible employment to adapt to changes in people’s lives

-- Improving business processes to increase efficiency, such as adapting and introducing new workflows, tools and systems to grow with the business
+- Improving business processes to increase efficiency.
+This could mean adapting and introducing new workflows, tools and systems to grow with the business

-It might seem overwhelming at first, but keeping on top of changes is easy as long as you plan ahead.
+It might seem overwhelming at first but, for the most part, keeping on top of changes is easy as long as you plan ahead.
 Set long-term goals and plan for the future so you don’t get lost in the day-to-day running of the business.
 Keep an eye on your business performance and customer stats so you can identify changes and react before it’s too late.

 Always be on the lookout for things to change or improve, but make sure these changes are actually necessary and useful.
 Don’t just change for change’s sake!
 Make sure you’re open to challenging the status quo, and regularly examine whether there’s anything you could be doing differently.